yard

 Purple blooms can look rich and intentional, or they can disappear in July if we pick the wrong mix.
 The trick is lining up bloom times, light, and height so something purple is always working.

 We will walk through choosing plants by season, matching them to zones 3–11, and building a simple plan that fits your yard.
 You can copy our examples with classics like compact lavender mounds or swap in local favorites.
-By the end, you will know exactly what to plant where to keep purple in view from early spring to frost.
+The goal is a bed that keeps purple in view from early spring to frost, not one quick burst followed by green leaves.

 calendar_monthPick Purple Flowers by Bloom Season First